philsson/flashforge-finder-api/README.rst

 Does it support other FlashForge models?
 =======================
-It's only been tested on the Finder model.
+It's initially been tested on the Finder model.
 Please let me know if it works on other models too.

+Known to work:
+  * Finder
+  * Adventurer 3